Do You Actually Need A Facial Steamer? Benefits, Risks & How To Use It

 Ready to steam?
 Carefully (!) try one of the methods below:

 - Facial steamers: This is perhaps the most popular (yet pricey) option, as facial steaming devices provide a constant mist at a set temperature.
 They're also portable and convenient, with a sleek design and superfine spray.
-Just make sure you find a high-quality option, like this Pro Facial Steamer from Dr. Dennis Gross or the chic Aria Iconic Facial Steamer from Vanity Planet.
+Just make sure you find a high-quality option, like the options we mentioned below—or in this roundup of our favorite facial steamers.

 - The kettle method: "Before facial steamers, the tried-and-tested way was to fill a sink or face basin with hot water (from a kettle), then use a towel to cover the head and shoulders, making a dome to absorb the vapor from the hot water," explains Rodney.
 "The drawback from this is temperature control, as some people tend to use boiling hot water, which can irritate the skin."